ropensci/dbparser/README.md

 Saving into a database
 ----------------------

 The parsed data may be saved into a given database.
-Databases supported by `dbparser` include MS SQL Server, MySQL and any database subbported by `DBI` package.
+Databases supported by `dbparser` include MS SQL Server, MySQL and any database supported by `DBI` package.
 Following is an example of saving the parsed data into a MySQL database.

 ``` r
 library(dbparser)